hzw1310/B4Payment.SEPAexpress.SDK/Doc/2_code_generation.md

    *<https://sepaexpress-prod-fx.azurewebsites.net/openapi/services/v2/openapi.yaml>*
 1. In *Input -> Runtime* select required .net version e.g.: *Net60*
 1. In *Outputs* select *CSharp Client* checkbox
-1. Set *Namespace* of for the generated classes
+1. Set *Namespace* of for the generated classes (in our example it is *B4Payment.SEPAexpress.Client.Demo*)
-1. Set your Namespace (in our example it is *B4Payment.SEPAexpress.Client.Demo*)
+1. You can adjust generated client class name (default is *Client*).
+It is better to use e.g. *SepaExpressApiClient*
 1. In JSON Serialization section unselect *Required properties must be defined in JSON (set Required.Always when property is required)*
 1. In settings check *Generate optional schema properties (not required as nullable properties)*
 1. Press the big button *Generate Outputs*